sadir06/Project_Brief/personal_statements/DenizYilmazkaya.md

 Beyond automated testing, I utilized GTKWave for waveform analysis and Vbuddy for visual verification of the processor.
 This was particularly valuable for the F1-Lights and PDF implementations, where I developed custom C++ testbenches and shell scripts to streamline the testing process.
 Furthermore, GTKWave allowed me to take a close look into the processor's structure whilst implementing cache memory and pipelining.

-This role proved highly engaging as it required maintaining comprehensive knowledge of all modules during testing and debugging phases.
-The collaborative nature of resolving complex issues with teammates and seeing a final working processor was particularly rewarding.
+This role proved highly engaging as it required comprehensive knowledge of all modules during testing and debugging phases.
+Collaborating in resolving complex issues with teammates and achieving a final working processor was particularly rewarding.

 ---
 # Key Technical Contributions: